rhoai-mlops/lab-instructions/docs/1-when-the-music-starts/1-data-science-project.md

 ## Data Science Project

 1. Login to OpenShift AI.
 The link and the credentials will be provided by your instructor.
-You'll see there is already a `Data Science Projects` created for you.
+You'll see there are already two `Data Science Projects` created for you.

 ![openshiftai.png](./images/openshiftai.png)

-2. Click on the project name.
+2. Click on the <USER_NAME> project.
 This project will be the place where we create our Jupyter Notebook environment, train our model and deploy our model.

 ![datascienceproject-2.png](./images/datascienceproject-2.png)